1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - First you have to disassamble the fan on the right side by taking out the two hexagon socket screws at the top and bottom of the fan frame. <br> ![Disassamble the fan on the right side](../assets/images/head_neo_rightside_marked_web.jpg)
     - Then you'll see two hexagon socket screws at the side which are holding the hotend - loosen them until you can gently pull out the hotend. <br> ![Loosen the screws to take out the hotend](../assets/images/head_neo_vent-dis-extruder_web.jpg) <br> You could've seen the heads of the screws already earlier before disassambling the fan, but you wouldn't have been able to reach them as the following picture shows. <br> ![Closeup of the screws which you want to reach](../assets/images/head_hotend-screws_closeup_web.jpg)
     - If you want to change the hotend, the heatbreak or the heater block now, take out the PTFE tube from the heatbreak first.
 Then **heat up the metal parts** by using a heat gun for example and unscrew the hotend from the heater block.
-Make sure to neither harm any parts while using the pair of pliers nor yourself by accidentally touching the hot material.
+Make sure to neither harm any parts while using the wrench nor yourself by accidentally touching the hot material.

     !!! warning